 Social interactions with friends are important, but so are social interactions with family.
 Inclusive playgrounds can bring family members together, providing a space that promotes engagement and play for all, no matter their age.
-This engagement matters because familial relationships are some of the most important ones in a person’s life.
-Children, especially, benefit greatly from close relationships with their parents, siblings and other relatives.
+Familial relationships are important in a person’s life.
+Kids especially benefit from close relationships with their parents, siblings and other relatives.

 3. Encourages Community Engagement

-In addition to bringing families together, inclusive playgrounds can bring whole communities together.
+In addition to bringing families together, inclusive playgrounds can connect whole communities.
 All too often, communities share the goal of being engaged with one another but aren’t sure what practical steps they can take to make this idea a reality.
-There are many ways to foster community engagement, but one of the best is having an outdoor recreation space that is made for inclusive play.
+There are many ways to foster community engagement, but one of the best methods is an outdoor recreation space for inclusive play.

-These public spaces can help families who attend different schools, for example, form connections.
-That also includes the now more than 11% of students who are homeschooled.
+These public spaces can help families who attend different schools form connections, for instance.
+That also includes students who are homeschooled.
 Homeschooled students typically do not have a traditional recess period where they can play with peers.
-A community playground provides the perfect place for them to make friends and enjoy playtime with other children in their town.
+A community playground provides the perfect place for them to make friends and enjoy playtime with other kids in their town.
 An inclusive playground can become the centerpiece of a connected community.

 No person should experience a barrier to participating in community life because of a disability or limitation.
 Inclusive play spaces make it possible for all members of the community to come together and interact.
-Adults and children of all ages benefit from this sort of community engagement.
-Engaged communities are generally happier and more trusting and share common goals and a vested interest in the well-being of their neighbors.
+Adults and kids of all ages benefit from this community engagement.
+Engaged communities are generally happier and more trusting.
+They share common goals and a vested interest in the well-being of their neighbors.

 4. Increases Self-Esteem and Boosts Confidence

 Self-esteem and confidence are key to a person’s well-being.
-Children with higher self-esteem are more likely to achieve their personal and academic goals and enjoy positive relationships with parents and peers.
-Unfortunately, some children struggle with their sense of self-worth and lack confidence.
-In many cases, children that act out in negative ways are experiencing low self-esteem.
-Low self-esteem can also lead to mental and emotional problems like depression.
+Kids with higher self-esteem are more likely to achieve their personal and academic goals and enjoy positive relationships with their parents and peers.

-Self-esteem issues can be especially problematic for children with disabilities.
+Self-esteem issues can be especially challenging for kids with disabilities.
 One study found that youth with ASD self-reported lower levels of self-esteem than their peers without ASD.
-Parents in this study also confirmed that their children had low self-esteem.
-Anything from a physical disability to a learning disability that makes a child feel different from their peers can cause them to internalize negative thoughts about themselves.
+Anything that makes a child feel different from their peers can cause them to internalize negative thoughts about themselves.

-No child should suffer with low self-esteem because they don’t feel like they fit in.
-An inclusive playground combats this problem by making all users feel equally valued and valid.
-Inclusive design tailors the space to all its users so it meets their needs rather than making them feel somehow deficient.
+No child should suffer from low self-esteem because they don’t feel like they fit in.
+An inclusive playground helps combat this problem by making all users feel equally valued.
+Inclusive design tailors the space to all of its users, meeting their needs rather than making them feel deficient.

-- Tactile: The sense of touch lets young children receive feedback to learn about the world around them.
-For people with visual impairments, the sense of touch can take on heightened importance, regardless of age.
+- Tactile: For people with visual impairments, the sense of touch can take on heightened importance.
 Inclusive playgrounds should include a variety of textural experiences to engage users’ sense of touch.
-These additions might include a sandbox children can play in, a rope they can grasp and climb on or water play areas where they can get wet.
+These additions might include a sandbox kids can play in, a rope they can grasp and climb on, or water play areas.

-- Auditory: Some people on the playground may have hearing impairments, but for children with auditory capabilities, the sense of sound can enhance their experience.
+- Auditory: For kids with auditory capabilities, the sense of sound can enhance their experience.
 For children with visual impairments, their auditory abilities become even more critical to understanding and enjoying their environment.
-Equipment with instrumental qualities can be especially fun for children to enjoy.
+Equipment with instrumental qualities can be especially fun for kids to enjoy.

-- Visual: For children with a sense of sight, the visual sensory process is key.
-Seeing something is often the first piece of information we get before using our other senses to learn more.
+- Visual: Seeing something is often the first piece of information we get before using our other senses to learn more.
 You don’t have to go far out of your way to make a playground visually engaging.
 Interesting colors and varied equipment can instantly engage children’s eyes.
-You can go a step further, though, by including activities such as matching or memory games that can help children develop their visual abilities.
+You can go a step further by including activities, such as matching or memory games, that help kids develop their visual abilities.

 - Smell and taste: These senses are closely related since the sense of taste relies on a sense of smell to function properly.
-You may not think about these senses in the context of a playground, but inclusive playgrounds can engage users’ senses of smell and taste in safe and fun ways.
-Consider planting a garden alongside the playground where children can smell flowers and herbs.
+You may not think about these senses in the context of a playground, but inclusive parks can engage users’ senses of smell and taste in fun ways.
+Consider planting a garden alongside the playground where children can smell flowers and herbs, or even sample fruits and vegetables under adult supervision.
 Proper inclusive signage can highlight these areas and explain how to interact with them.

 - Vestibular: The vestibular system involves a person’s sense of balance.
 Many playground activities can engage this system.
 Spinning equipment can stimulate different parts of a child’s brain simultaneously, helping them develop a more advanced sense of balance, muscle control and gross motor skills.
 Swinging, sliding, climbing and bouncing all have a similar effect.
 Inclusive playgrounds should make it possible for children with different abilities to engage their vestibular systems.

-- Proprioceptive: A person’s proprioceptive system is responsible for helping them sense the location and movement of their body parts.
+- Proprioceptive: A person’s proprioceptive system helps them sense the location and movement of their body parts.
 This information comes from the muscles and joints.
-Any equipment that encourages children to move and stretch their bodies can engage their proprioception sense.
-Inclusive playgrounds should allow people to engage this sense as they are able.
-For example, children using wheelchairs should have a way to move and engage their arms on the playground.
+Any equipment that encourages kids to move and stretch their bodies can engage their proprioception sense.
+Inclusive parks should allow people to engage this sense as they are able.
+For example, kids using wheelchairs should have a way to move and engage their arms on the playground.

-All inclusive playgrounds should also take children with sensory processing disorders into account in their design.
-Make sure to give these children a more peaceful spot to retreat to if they become overwhelmed or anxious by their surroundings.
+All-inclusive playgrounds should also take children with sensory processing disorders into account in their design.
+Be sure to give these kids a more peaceful spot to retreat to if they become overwhelmed or anxious by their surroundings.

-Another consideration when it comes to senses and inclusivity is wayfinding.
-Make sure that the playground is navigable for children with different sensory abilities.
-This includes using wide pathways to safely lead children to various parts of the playground.
+Wayfinding is another consideration regarding senses and inclusivity.
+Ensure the playground is navigable for children with different sensory abilities.
+This includes using wide pathways to lead kids to various parts of the playground.

 6. Sets Community Standards